Aboriginal Art Certificate

 Career Potential

 This certificate will prepare you for further study in Portage College diploma programs through the development of a portfolio that will document your artistic and professional development.
-The certificate also provides you with the knowledge and skills to work in Indigenous communities, with Indigenous populations and a variety of other situations.
+Students who complete the Aboriginal Art Certificate learn traditional Aboriginal art forms and culture for work in Aboriginal communities, for their artistic development and various other situations.

 Credentials